ashay-thamankar/gold_price_analysis_and_forecasting/README.md

   - Periods of economic instability, such as the financial crisis of 2008-09, correlate with sharp increases in gold prices.
   - Box plots and coefficient of variation analyses highlight the presence of outliers and the variability in gold prices over different periods.

+## Limiting Data for Specific Time Periods
+- **Analysis**: Limiting the dataset to the period from 1975 to 2020 provided more relevant insights, as earlier data was relatively stagnant and less informative.
+- **Stationarity Check**:
+  - The Dickey-Fuller Test indicated that the original data was non-stationary.
+  - After differencing once, the data became stationary, ready for further modeling.

+## Log Transformation and Forecasting
+- **Purpose**: Log transformation was applied to stabilize variance, linearize exponential growth, and reduce skewness.
+- **Impact**:
+  - Original data exhibited significant volatility, which was smoothed by the log transformation.
+  - Differencing once (d = 1) helped remove the trending pattern, making the data more suitable for modeling.

 ## Model Building 🛠️

 We built various time series models, both with and without log transformation.
 The models include: